nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained. <br><br>

+### 6.2 Adding a recipe

+1. Adding a recipe with all required fields into Wishful Shrinking’s recipe list.

+    1. Prerequisites: The recipe being added is not already in Wishful Shrinking.

+    1. Test case: `addR n/salad i/tomato, lettuce c/100 instr/Cook.
+Eat.`<br>
+       Expected: The recipe salad, with all its information, will be added to the recipe list on the left of Wishful Shrinking.
+The result box will show the information of that recipe.

+    1. Test case: `addR n/burger i/bread, meat c/200 instr/Cook.
+Eat. img/images/healthy1.jpg t/tasty`<br>
+       Expected: The recipe burger, with all its information, will be added to the recipe list on the left of Wishful Shrinking.
+This test case differs with the previous test case in that it has the optional fields image and tags.

+    1. Test case: `addR n/salad i/tomato c/100` <br>
+       Expected: An error message will be shown, as the non-optional field instruction is omitted.
+The message will show the correct input format of the `addR` command, and your command in the command box will turn red. <br><br>

+### 6.3 Adding an ingredient

+1. Adding an ingredient into Wishful Shrinking’s ingredient list.

+    1. Prerequisites: The ingredient being added is not already in Wishful Shrinking.

+    1. Test case: `addF i/banana` <br>
+      Expected: The ingredient banana will be added to the ingredient list on the left of Wishful Shrinking.
+The result box will show the information of that ingredient.

+    1. Test case: `addF i/tomato -1kg` <br>
+       Expected: The ingredient tomato, along with its quantity, will be added to the ingredient list on the left of Wishful Shrinking.
+This test case differs with the previous test case in that it has the optional quantity.

+    1. Test case: `addF i/milk -0` <br>
+       Expected: An error message will be shown, as the quantity is invalid.
+The message will show the correct input format of the `addF` command, and your command in the command box will turn red. <br><br>

+### 6.4 Eating a recipe

+1. Eating a recipe at a specific index in the recipe list and adding it into Wishful Shrinking’s consumption list.

+    1. Prerequisites: Wishful Shrinking’s recipe list is not empty.

+    1. Test case: `eatR 1` <br>
+       Expected: First recipe in the displayed recipe list will be added into Wishful Shrinking’s consumption list.
+The result box will show the name and calories of that recipe.

+    1. Test case: `eatR 0` <br>
+       Expected:  No recipe is eaten.
+An error message will be shown, as the recipe index is invalid.
+The message will show the correct input format of the `eatR` command, and your command in the command box will turn red.

+    1. Other incorrect `eatR` commands to try: `eatR`, `eatR x`, … (where x is larger than the recipe list size)<br>
+       Expected: Similar to previous test case. <br><br>

+### 6.5 Listing Recipes

+1. Listing out all the recipes in Wishful Shrinking’s recipe list.

+    1. Prerequisites: Wishful Shrinking’s recipe list is not empty.

+    1. Test case: `recipes` <br>
+       Expected: The full recipe list will be displayed on the left of Wishful Shrinking.
+The result box will show the names of all the recipes.

+    1. Test case: `recipes x` (where x is any additional arguments) <br>
+       Expected: An error message will be shown, as `recipes` does not have any arguments.
+The message will show the correct input format of the `recipes` command, and your command in the command box will turn red. <br><br>

+### 6.6 Listing Ingredients

+1. Listing out all the ingredients in Wishful Shrinking’s ingredient list.

+    1. Prerequisites: Wishful Shrinking’s ingredient list is not empty.

+    1. Test case: `fridge` <br>
+       Expected: The full ingredient list will be displayed on the left of Wishful Shrinking.
+The result box will show the information of all the ingredients.

+    1. Test case: `fridge x` (where x is any additional arguments) <br>
+       Expected: An error message will be shown, as `fridge` does not have any arguments.
+The message will show the correct input format of the `fridge` command, and your command in the command box will turn red. <br><br>

+### 6.7 Listing Consumption

+1. Listing out all the recipes eaten in Wishful Shrinking’s consumption list.

+    1. Prerequisites: Wishful Shrinking’s consumption list is not empty.

+    1. Test case: `calories` <br>
+       Expected: The full consumption list will be displayed on the left of Wishful Shrinking.
+The result box will show the names and calories of recipes eaten, as well as the total calories consumed.

+    1. Test case: `calories x` (where x is any additional arguments) <br>
+       Expected: An error message will be shown, as `calories` does not have any arguments.
+The message will show the correct input format of the `calories` command, and your command in the command box will turn red. <br><br>

+### 6.15 Selecting a recipe

+1. Selecting a recipe at a specific index in the recipe list to view its full information.

+    1. Prerequisites: Wishful Shrinking’s recipe list is not empty.

+    1. Test case: `selectR 1` <br>
+       Expected: The full information of the first recipe in the recipe list will be shown in a drawer that will open on the left.
+The result box will show the information of the recipe.

+    1. Test case: `selectR 0` <br>
+       Expected:  No recipe is selected.
+An error message will be shown, as the recipe index is invalid.
+The message will show the correct input format of the `selectR` command, and your command in the command box will turn red.

+    1. Other incorrect `selectR` commands to try: `selectR `, `selectR x`, … (where x is larger than the recipe list size) <br>
+       Expected: Similar to previous test case. <br><br>

+### 6.16 Searching for Recipes

+1. Searching for recipes in Wishful Shrinking’s recipe list by their ingredients, name or tags.

+    1. Prerequisites: Wishful Shrinking’s recipe list is not empty, and there is the recipe salad with the ingredient tomato in the recipe list.

+    1. Test case: `searchR n/salad` <br>
+       Expected: All recipes whose name contains the keyword salad will be shown on the left of Wishful Shrinking.

+    1. Test case: `searchR i/tomato` <br>
+       Expected: All recipes whose ingredients contain tomato will be shown on the left of Wishful Shrinking.
+This test case differs with the previous test case in that it searches by ingredient instead of name.

+    1. Test case: `searchR c/100` <br>
+       Expected: An error message will be shown, as `searchR` does not search by the calorie field.
+The message will show the correct input format of the `searchR` command, and your command in the command box will turn red. <br><br>

+### 6.17 Searching for Ingredients

+1. Searching for ingredients in Wishful Shrinking’s ingredient list by names.

+    1. Prerequisites: Wishful Shrinking’s ingredient list is not empty, and there is the ingredient tomato in the ingredient list.

+    1. Test case: `searchF tomato` <br>
+       Expected: All ingredients whose name contains the keyword tomato will be shown on the left of Wishful Shrinking.

+    1. Test case: `searchF` <br>
+       Expected: An error message will be shown, as `searchF` takes in keywords to search for.
+The message will show the correct input format of the `searchF` command, and your command in the command box will turn red. <br><br>

+### 6.18 Recommend

+1. Listing out all the recipes in Wishful Shrinking’s recipe list whose ingredients are all in the fridge.

+    1. Prerequisites: Wishful Shrinking’s recipe list has a recipe whose ingredients have all been added to the fridge.

+    1. Test case: `recommend` <br>
+       Expected: The list of recommended recipes will be displayed on the left of Wishful Shrinking.
+The result box will show the name of all the recommended recipes.

+    1. Test case: `recommend x` (where x is any additional arguments) <br>
+       Expected: An error message will be shown, as `recommend` does not have any arguments.
+The message will show the correct input format of the `recommend` command, and your command in the command box will turn red. <br><br>

 ### 6.2 Deleting a Recipe <a id="62-deleting-a-recipe"></a>